 - Blend strawberries into a smoothie for a sweet, nutritious breakfast or snack loaded with vitamin C.

-- Toss strawberries with spinach and a vinaigrette for a healthy and colorful salad.
+- Toss strawberries with spinach and a vinaigrette for a colorful salad.

 - Use strawberries in baked goods, such as muffins or cakes, for a sweet and flavorful twist.